Learn how to teach your kids about screen time balance. It’s all about control, monitoring, and accountability!

 Every family is different.
 Every situation is unique.
 And every mom who loves her child is most certainly right.
 Nothing in parenting is one-size fits all.

-This, my overwhelmed friend, is no different for the ongoing screen-time debate.
+This, my overwhelmed friend, is no different for the ongoing screen-time debate – IF you first teach your kids how to have life balance.

 Screening Your Family’s Screen Time